angadhn/angadhn.github.io/_opinions/Post3.md

 This aligns perfectly with Thiel's general thesis that competition kills innovation.
 But the role of debt in promoting stagnation is also a key point, which Graeber reminds us by citing the UK's introduction of student loans that successfully made university education less about exploration and more about getting a job.
-This is also where Graeber's position is mor far-ranging than Thiel's- his commentary captures the Thielian view of competition but also of debt promoting stagnation.
-The latter is perhaps less concerning to the billionaire elite.
+I find Graeber's position more far-ranging than Thiel's- his commentary captures the Thielian view of competition but also of debt promoting stagnation.
+The matter of debt is perhaps less concerning to the billionaire elite.
+But Graeber is also more tuned to the need of individual players that aren't all billionaires or close to Silicon Valley, where networks can promote the eccentrics.
+How do we help these individuals flourish?
 As a non-billionaire academic who has tried to start a startup or two, it was hard not to side with Graeber that working on projects on the side within existing structures even if the pace is glacial by comparison.
 For the idea is not to work only for personal liberation but for something greater.
+And we need to think beyond technology too.

 For those interested in the conversation, here's a link to the talk: